helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 [here](https://github.com/helq/ILLA)[^sorry].

-[^sorry]: Sorry if you see too many spelling mistakes on the python script, it's some code I wrote some years for a class on "compilers"[^shameless], I didn't know any better at that time.
+[^sorry]: Sorry if you see too many spelling mistakes on the python script, it's some code I wrote some years ago for a class on "compilers"[^shameless], I didn't know any better at that time.
 [^shameless]: ikr, shameless self-promotion.